hollingsworre/CMSC630-Image-Processing-Project/README.md

 - *src/.env*: The environment file which can be altered for running the code in various setup configurations.
 - *src/main.py*: File containing the composite class which is made up of all component classes.
 - *src/components*: Folder containing all component classes.
+- *src/components/edges.py*: File containing the component class responsible for all edge based operations (detection, dilation, erosion) which can be performed on an image.
 - *src/components/filters.py*: File containing the component class responsible for creating and maintaining the various imaging filters defined in the .env file.
 - *src/components/histogram.py*: File containing the component class responsible for all histogram based operations.
 - *src/components/images.py*: File containing the component class responsible for loading/saving and converting images into other types.
 - *src/components/noise.py*: File containing the component class responsible for all noise based operations such as adding salt and pepper or gaussian noise to an image.
 - *src/components/point_operations.py*: File containing the component class responsible for all point operations which can be performed on an image.
+- *src/components/segmentation.py*: File containing the component class responsible for all segmentation operations which can be performed on an image.
 - *cell_images_original*: Folder containing the images on which this framework was tested.
 The image path from which images can be loaded is defined in the .env file.
 - *requirements.txt*: Additional Python libraries required to run the project.